 2. The 'Maybe that sequence wasn't quite as perfect as it could be'

-Most likely, it isn't/ If you learn anything as a writer, you've probably learned these two things: A: That there is any number of ways to write a particular sentence, paragraph, chapter, book, etc and B: you'll always think of a better way to do it after you've sent it to your friend/mother/critique partner/editor/planet-at-large.
+Most likely, it isn't.
+If you learn anything as a writer, it's probably these two things: A: That there is any number of ways to write a particular sentence, paragraph, chapter, book, etc and B: you'll always think of a better way to do it after you've sent it to your friend/mother/critique partner/editor/planet-at-large.
 If your trusted editor/friend/critique partner tells you it's fine, let it go or you'll be stuck in the land of Never-Ending-Rewrites.

 3. The 'Wait, how did I miss that?!?' stage.